sage-code/maj/alphabet.md

 **combinations**

-* a single letter is never duplicated,
+* a single letter is never duplicated in maj,
 * combinations that can not be pronounced are not used

 **Examples**